Whether it’s hiking, riding, climbing or floating - Ogden’s mountains are brimming with opportunity for a new adventure.

 After a morning spent on the trails, you may be ready for a place to cool off for the afternoon.
 Pineview and Causey Reservoirs are two of Ogden’s favorites, heralded by locals for paddleboarding, kayaking, boating, or simply lounging at the beach.
 Rentals are available near both reservoirs, making it easy for you to get the gear that gets you on the water for the day.
 Both reservoirs are roughly half an hour from downtown Ogden, so be sure to pack your swimsuit for this trip.

 Finally, end your day with a walk around town to enjoy some of the city's public art.
 A few pieces function as landmarks, like the Ogden Arch, which can be found where the Ogden River flows under Washington Boulevard.
 Others are hidden gems for you to discover, like the Ogden Intermodal Transportation Center (where you catch the train and most buses), which houses bronze installations on the train platform, a suspended indoor sculpture, and a beautiful metalwork installation on the exterior of a reclaimed train car.
 Take advantage of the First Friday Art Stroll each month, which features extended hours at most galleries and special exhibits inside many of Historic 25th Street’s shops and restaurants.
-In the summer, the First Friday Art Stroll spills into the streets with activities for kids, local musicians, performance art exhibitions, and more.
+In the summer, the First Friday Art Stroll is an excellent way to engage with Ogden's art scene.
+Check with galleries and restaurants for programming and participation.

 Originally written by Jesse Weber for RootsRated in partnership with Utah Office of Tourism.
 Subsequently edited by Visit Ogden.